 ** The UK is no longer an Erasmus+ programme country.
 Students of the University of Potsdam can still study at the partner universities free of charge, but have to take care of the financing of their stay themselves.

 The grant is calculated exactly to the day based on the actual length of your stay.
 The number of ECTS points to be earned is also based on the duration of your planned stay:

 You will be paid 80% of the grant for your entire stay at the beginning of your study abroad period.
 You will receive the remaining 20% after your return and after submitting all necessary reporting documents.

 You should aim for 30 ECTS points per semester (or 20 ECTS points per trimester).
 If you do not meet this target, you will have to write a statement of reasons (see templates on our website), which we will have to present to the DAAD in case of further inquiries.

 If you have achieved less than 15 points per semester, we reserve the right to require you to pay back parts of the grant on a pro-rata basis.
 If you have not achieved any points at all, you will have to pay back the grant.

-For Erasmus students going abroad with one or more children, it is possible to apply for a so-called Social Top-Up, which amounts to EUR 200 per month of your stay.
-Further information is available here.
+For Erasmus students going abroad with one or more children, a so-called Social Top-Up can be applied for, which amounts to 250 euros per month of your stay.
+You can find more information here.